Usinger-CZ/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

 - Configure "ROLE" and add new one
+- Create two agents one System Administrator and one with "View Only" access
-- Create a "Department" for organizing ticket assignment
+- Create a "Department" for organizing ticket assignment and configure "Teams" for assigning agents
-- Configure "Teams" and assign agents
 - Create 2 agents one System Administrator and one with "View Only" access
 - Create Users (customers) for simulated tickets in the next lab
+- Configure SLA's

 <h2>Configuration Steps</h2>